Updated: 6 days ago

 This means that I'm hardwired like this since birth.
 My poor mother, as the first-born she had no idea what was wrong with me as a baby.
 "Why wouldn't she sleep??"
-Don't get it twisted: I am categorically NOT an insomniac - I actually need more sleep than most!
-I just get it at completely different times of the day.
+(Nota bene: I am not an insomniac; I actually need more sleep than most!
+I just get it at completely different times of the day).

 So, growing up it was just "a thing" that I would wake up at night, struggle to sleep at the same time as everyone else, and just adopted the "night owl" label.
 When, really, "night owl" doesn't begin to cut it.
 Even descriptions of DSPD cite sleep time around 4am. lol try 6am.
 Try just going to bed because the sun is rising and you feel like you probably should when you could really keep going.

 Getting up for school, for college, for uni, and then work, has always been physically horrendous.
 Literally nauseating.
 (Imagine having to get up at 3am for you?)
 And I would often wonder, "Is this normal?"
 "Is this what everyone else goes through?"
 "Do I just need to suck it up?"
 Worse still, "Is this my life for ever now?"